Photo: Thorsten Kestner

-Marguerite Donlon is an innovative, contemporary choreographer and performer based in Berlin.
+Marguerite Donlon is an innovative, contemporary choreographer and director based in Berlin and Hagen.
+From 2021 she will be the new Dance Director at Theatre Osnabrück.
+Currently she is the ballet director and choreographer of Ballet Hagen at Theater Hagen.
 Known for her humour and profound creativity, her work thrills an unusually broad audience.
 With stylistic innovation, Irish wit and the combination of different art forms, Marguerite Donlon has pushed artistic limits to secure a place in the international dance scene.

 A native of Ireland, Donlon’s childhood was marked by traditional Irish dance; only at the age of 16 did she begin professional ballet training.
 Her first engagement was with the English National Ballet.
 In 1990, she was invited as a soloist to the Deutsche Oper Berlin where she worked with dance legends such as Natalia Makarova, Rudolf Nureyev and Sir Kenneth MacMillan.
 Donlon, however, found her place working with and dancing the repertoire of the most influential contemporary choreographers, including William Forsythe, Maurice Béjart, Meg Stuart, Bill T. Jones and Jiří Kylián.

 From 2001–2013, Marguerite Donlon was the ballet director and house choreographer at the Saarländisches Staatstheater (Saarland State Theater).
 The company, known as the Donlon Dance Company, impressed audiences with its own unique style and quickly became a respected and sought-after ensemble invited to perform throughout Europe, the USA and Asia.
 Donlon is also the initiator and artistic director of the International Dance Festival “N.O.W.
 Dance Saar”, launched in 2006.